Common Name: Mini Monstera, Dwarf Monstera, Philodendron Ginny, Dragon Tail, Shingle Plant

 Botanical Name: Rhaphidophora species

-This unique genus of vining indoor plants brings out your wild side as they are vigorous growers with only a few basic requirements to let them entangle you with green love!
+This unique genus of vining (and climbing) indoor plants brings out your wild side as they are vigorous growers with only a few basic requirements to let them entangle you with green love!
 Let's set the record straight!
-These highly acclaimed houseplants are not related to Monstera or Philodendron, even though there is some resemblance.
-The biggest difference is that Rhaphidophoras need more aeration in their soil and cannot tolerate exposure to cold air like those other plants!
+These highly acclaimed houseplants are not related to monstera or philodendron, even though there is some resemblance.
+The most significant difference is that rhaphidophoras need more aeration in their soil and cannot tolerate exposure to cold air like those other plants!
 Learn how to care for these easy-on-the-eyes sprawling houseplants!

-The Rhaphidophora prefers typical household temperatures (68-80℉).
+Rhaphidophora species prefer typical household temperatures (68-80℉).
 Avoid extremely hot or cold conditions.

-Feed the Rhaphidophora two to three times a month during the growing season with a gentle, diluted, complete liquid fertilizer, or top dress the soil with organic compost.
+Feed your rhaphidophora two to three times a month during the growing season with a gentle, diluted, complete liquid fertilizer, or top dress the soil with organic compost.
 Learn more about how to fertilize your indoor plants!